jmartinkova/guide/docs/application/projects/list/detail/questionnaire.rst

 - :ref:`Add comment<add-comment>`
 - Provide feedback for the question

+We can get more information on how various collaboation tools work and can be used in :ref:`Sharing<sharing>`.

 The most important part is, however, answering the question.
 The way of how to answer the question differs based on the question type.

-The following video tutorial explain questions and different question types in more detail.
+The following video tutorial explains questions and different question types in more detail.

 .. youtube:: buG5BjWPs70
     :width: 100%